mendersoftware/mender-docs/05.Client-configuration/06.Installing/docs.md

 #### Use demo settings (optional)

 By default Mender uses production-grade configuration settings.
-However, if this is a test or development device, it is recommended to use the demo settings to get shorter polling intervals and allow an insecure certificate used by the [Mender demo server](../../getting-started/create-a-test-environment).
+However, if this is a test or development device, it is recommended to use the demo settings to get shorter polling intervals.
 Run the following commands:

 ```bash
 TENANT_TOKEN="<INSERT YOURS FROM https://hosted.mender.io/ui/#/settings/my-organization>"